-"In-Process Project" means any 9% Credit Project for which MBOH and the taxpayer previously have entered into and executed a Reservation Agreement but for which MBOH has not issued Form(s) |8609 all building have not been placed in service.
+"In-Process Project" means any 9% Credit Project for which MBOH and the taxpayer previously have entered into and executed a Reservation Agreement but for which all building have not been placed in service.
 The term does not include any Project for which MBOH has rescinded the Credits or the Applicant has returned the Credits.